Casey at the Bat: Inspiration

-Thayer said he chose the name "Casey" after a non-player of Irish ancestry he once knew named Daniel H. Casey, it is open to debate whom, if anyone, he modeled the character after.
+Thayer said he chose the name "Casey" after a non-player of Irish ancestry he once knew named Daniel H. Casey; it is open to debate whom, if anyone, he modeled the character after.
 It has been reported that Thayer's best friend Samuel Winslow, who played baseball at Harvard, was the inspiration for Casey.

+Another classmate of Thayer at Harvard—Edward Terry Sanford—also has been put forward as a possible model for Casey, in part on the ground that Thayer and Sanford were both members of a student group at Harvard (the OK Society) that played some baseball in the mid-1880s.
+Sanford would go on to a distinguished career in the law, culminating in his appointment to the Supreme Court of the United States in 1923.

 Another candidate is National League player Mike "King" Kelly, who became famous when Boston paid Chicago a record $10,000 for him.
 He had a personality that fans liked to cheer or jeer.
 After the 1887 season, Kelly went on a playing tour to San Francisco.
 Thayer, who wrote "Casey" in 1888, covered the San Francisco leg for the San Francisco Examiner.

 Thayer, in a letter he wrote in 1905, mentions Kelly as showing "impudence" in claiming to have written the poem.
 The author of the 2004 definitive biography of Kelly—which included a close tracking of his vaudeville career—did not find Kelly claiming to have been the author.